A Florida Reverse Mortgage Lender!

 Does the bank own my home?

-No, the Homeowner actually never gives up ownership of the home.
+No, the Homeowner actually retains title and ownership of the property.
 This is a false claim that many initially believe about reverse mortgages.
-A lender cannot take over any ownership of the property at any point.
-You are free to sell the home or payoff the reverse mortgage at anytime.
+You can decide sell the home or payoff the reverse mortgage at anytime without penalty.

 Are their restrictions on how loan proceeds are used?